Health Professions Advising Curriculum

 The same qualities and skills that current health professionals are expected to possess.
 Health professionals are expected to be able to work effectively with people from diverse backgrounds.
 They should be committed to serving others, work well on teams and possess integrity and adaptability.
 They should be able to accept feedback, improve their practice and keep up with emerging science knowledge.
 You should demonstrate all of these abilities during your college years and on your health professions graduate school applications.

-The Association of American Medical Colleagues has presented a list of core competencies (skills/attributes described above) that you will find useful to read and incorporate in your curricular and co-curricular experience.
-Work with the UM-Dearborn Health Professions Advisor by attending a HPA new student session to learn about and develop a plan for developing you core personal competencies.
+The Association of American Medical Colleagues (AAMC) has presented a list of core competencies (skills/attributes described above) that you will find useful to read and incorporate in your curricular and co-curricular experience.
+Work with the UM-Dearborn Health Professions Advisor (HPA) by attending a HPA New Student Session (NSS) to learn about and develop a plan for developing you core personal competencies.

 We have many pre-med and pre-health professions student groups at UM-Dearborn.
 The UM-Dearborn Health Professions Advisor is faculty advisor to five student groups, including: